*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 Unlike other treadmills in this price range, the Pro 2000 offers both incline and decline.
 The deck will incline up to 12% and declines to -3%, which adds useful training variables.
 This treadmill is a good option for users who have space limitations since it retains a relatively compact footprint and folds up when not in use.
 It also supports up to 300 lbs which makes it a workable option for most users.

-The ProForm Pro 2000 is our top-rated treadmill under $1,500 for 2021.
-We have always loved the ProForm Pro 2000’s build quality, but love how ProForm added a quality touch screen in this 2021 model.
+The ProForm Pro 2000 is our top-rated treadmill under $1,500 for 2022.
+We have always loved the ProForm Pro 2000’s build quality, but love how ProForm added a quality touch screen.
 That addition adds a lot of value, as you can now enjoy the benefits of iFit.
 All this, under $1,500 is a great deal.

 Who It’s For: Those looking for a quality ProForm treadmill with many upgraded features at an affordable price